 For the upcoming Sprints, use regular Jira stories or tasks, as is the case with Sprint 1 and Sprint 2.

 For a more distant future, you can set goals in the form of placeholder tasks (Task > Create task > Artificial task), as I did with Sprint 3 and 4.

 Are story points, epic links, and other agile facts of life available in BigGantt?
 Of course, take note of the column headers in the ‘Create Sprint #5’ screenshot.
 Add whatever columns you wish by hitting View > Column views > Manage column views.

 Sprints in BigGantt ver.
 5

 At the time of writing, BigGantt 4 is current.
 Beginning BigGantt version 5 another major way of dealing with sprints will see daylight.
 [Boxes], think of them as folders, will debut in this new BigGantt version, and SoftwarePlant will recommend using those [Boxes] as sprints or iterations, rather than the methods discussed above.
-Stay tuned, the redesigned BigGantt 5 with be available from Atlassian Marketplace shortly.
+Stay tuned, the redesigned BigGantt 8 will be available from Atlassian Marketplace shortly.

 Sprints (iterations) in BigPicture